Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_module_one.md

 ```
 </details>

-This `ServerRpc` simply sets the position `NetworkVariable` on the server's instance of this player by just picking a random point on the plane.
+This `Rpc` simply sets the position `NetworkVariable` on the server's instance of this player by just picking a random point on the plane.

 <details open>
 <summary>Click to show/hide the Code.